home-assistant/operating-system/README.md

 ```

 # Building
-Running `sudo ./enter.sh` will get you into the build Docker container.
+Running `sudo scripts/enter.sh` will get you into the build Docker container.
 `make -C /build/buildroot BR2_EXTERNAL=/build/buildroot-external xy_defconfig`

+# Alternative
+Install doit via pip/pip3 `pip3 install doit`
+Run `doit enter`
+In the docker container run `doit build`

-From outside the Docker container, while it is still running you can use `./getimage.sh` to get the output image.
+From outside the Docker container, while it is still running you can use `scripts/getimage.sh` to get the output image.

 ## Helpers